 • All pets have the potential of spreading zoonotic diseases.

-• Some zoonotic bacteria, viruses and parasites can be normal inhabitants of your pet’s digestive system and can be shed in fecal material.
-Human contact with fecal material can occur when handling your pet or their bedding, habitat, food dishes, water bottles or aquarium water.
+• Some zoonotic bacteria, viruses and parasites can be normal inhabitants of your pet’s digestive or respiratory systems.

 • Some bacteria, viruses and parasites that are zoonotic do not cause disease in pets but can affect humans, so veterinary examinations and fecal testing are recommended to evaluate your pet’s health.

-• Fleas, ticks, mites and lice may also be transferred from your pet to other family members.
+• Fleas, ticks, mites and lice may also be transferred from your pet to family members.

 Who’s at Risk?